Ofekw/SoftEng-306-Project-2/README.md

  * Althernatively you can download the apk from here and deploy straight to your phone: [here](https://drive.google.com/file/d/0B-JyoIm6AJBdVEE2V3Q2LW9sREk/view?usp=sharing)
  * Or you can join the public beta and download the game through the Google Play Store: [here](https://play.google.com/apps/testing/com.TeamRGB.Prisma)
+ * Final version can be found on the master [branch](https://github.com/Ofekw/SoftEng-306-Project-2/tree/master)

 ###Running the program on Android